 On Knowledge and Territory — The Fight for Uncommon Sense

-There was a more primal time when our struggles were more physically defined.
+There was an earlier time when our struggles were more physically defined.
 Territory meant security, prosperity, and increased our chances of procreation –and so it was only natural to fight for it.
 This time may be over in the sense that we do not (usually) bite and kick over patches of ground, but in a larger sense, it is not over at all.
 In fact, our struggle for territory is still very real.
 What has changed is our perception of territory.

 As we continue towards an ever more abstracted sense of reality, the value of certain intangibles is on the rise.
 Cyberspace houses some of the most valuable assets of our time.
 Even currency has shifted into the abstract, defined by an agreed upon worth rather than by any actual worth such as the weight or quality of a precious stone.
 While it may seem, at times, that we have moved past our more primal struggles, a quick look behind the many-layered curtain will show a very insecure, anxious, and power-hungry animal in desperate yearning for ‘higher-ground’.

-Unlike the physical turf that the old animal yearned for, though, this animal yearns for something else –the territory of knowledge(or ideas).
+Unlike the physical turf that the old animal yearned for, though, this animal yearns for something else –the territory of knowledge, of information.
 A large plot of well situated physical land at one time meant water, food, military advantage, mates, and the security of community.
 Knowledge, when shared, provides a similar access to such luxuries.
-Conforming to the ideas of the community secures said community’s ‘blessing.’
+Conforming to the ideas or beliefs of a community secures said community’s ‘blessing’, which came int he practical form of physical security.
 In earlier history, it was practical to conform to religious ideas, because it meant that you became a part of a larger group (there are even some studies on an evolutionary tendency toward believing in God, which I will sometime address in a later post).
 Larger numbers meant more power, which could be wielded either to deter any potential threats or increase the chances of thwarting any attacks on the community.
 Standing out in these communities was risky.
-Even if your ideas were brilliant, exposing any difference could have resulted in exile or ridicule and the loss of the ‘territorial’ advantage.
+Even if your ideas were brilliant, exposing any difference in your worldview could have resulted in exile or ridicule and the loss of the ‘territorial’ advantage.

 While this sense of exile and ridicule is still very much at work today (school yards, workplaces, subcultures), there is also a strong push to express difference.
 Instead of puffing out our chests and running at our peers with sticks and stones in order to secure higher ground, we seek an intellectual higher ground, a mental advantage.
 We yearn, all of us, for an ‘uncommon sense’ of things, because it means that we have a leg up over our neighbors.
 We can think of it as settlers pushing against the frontier.